 As you search for the best litter box for cats, remember this is a private space for your pet so it shouldn’t only be comfortable for your cat, but it should be in a convenient, quiet place away from all of the commotion of your household.

-Ultimate when it comes to finding the best litter box for cats of any type, it just means finding a box that your cat prefers, and it may take some trial and error.
+Ultimately, when it comes to finding the best litter box for cats of any type, it just means finding a box that your cat prefers, which may take some trial and error.

 Covered Litter Box Vs Uncovered Litter Box

-Some cats prefer covered, and others feel it is too enclosed or may feel claustrophobic inside and may refuse to go in at all.
+Some cats prefer covered.
+Others feel it is too enclosed and may feel claustrophobic inside.
+So, they may refuse to go in at all.
 This is all up to your cat’s preference.

 6 Tips On How to Clean a Litter Box